mvysny/vaadin-on-kotlin/docs/tutorial.md

   practice in larger project, it is overkill for simple projects.
 And you can have Services without DI.
 - The DI requires you to run on a DI container, such as a JavaEE server, or with tons of Spring libraries.
 While that's nothing new for a seasoned Java developer, this is overwhelming for a newbie which is just starting with the web app development.
+  Also, with the advent of Docker, we believe the time of Java servers such as JavaEE and Spring is over.
 - DI doesn't scale: It quickly tends to get very complex as the DI configuration grows.
+DI is not something that you'll need in the future anyway as your project grows: on the contrary, it adds additional layer of complexity.
 - DI doesn't work well with Vaadin: injecting services into Vaadin components forces you to turn Vaadin components themselves into beans, which is not compatible with the Vaadin framework.
 It's far better to create a repository of services (one class which gives access to all services).
-- DI is not something that you'll need in the future anyway as your project grows: on the contrary, it adds additional layer of complexity.
 - We consider DI an anti-pattern.
 We replace it with Kotlin built-in language features.

 Therefore, VoK itself is not using DI; you can of course use Spring or JavaEE in your project alongside VoK if necessary.